 There’s no perfect equivalent to the Robinhood app in Canada.
 Yes, you can get other investing apps with most of its features but not in a single app at the moment.

 Even at that, some of the features will still be missing.
-For example, you can’t buy fractional shares at Wealthsimple Trade or Questrade.
+For example, you can’t buy fractional shares at Questrade and they are limited on Wealthsimple Trade.